Last Updated - 15 October 2021 - 11:00 hours

 Restrictions applying to tourists arriving in Croatia

-A certificate showing that you have had your second vaccine at least 14 days prior to arriving in Croatia (with Johnson and Johnson vaccine a single jab is enough).
+A certificate, not older than 270 days, showing that you are fully vaccinated and have had your second vaccine at least 14 days prior to arriving in Croatia (with Johnson and Johnson vaccine a single jab is enough).

-A certificate issued by a doctor confirming you have recovered from COVID not more than 180 days and not less than 11 days prior to arrival in Croatia together with a certificate showing that a first vaccination jab has ben received. .
+- A certificate issued by a doctor confirming you have recovered from COVID not more than 180 days and not less than 11 days prior to arrival in Croatia together with a certificate showing that a first vaccination jab has been received. .

 If you arrive in Croatia without one of the certificates listed above you can take a test on arrival and must then self-isolate until you get the results.